Good Managers

 • Maintain transparency by sharing relevant information about goals and changes.

-• Be adaptable, adjusting strategies based on changing circumstances.
+• Show adaptability, adjusting strategies based on changing circumstances.

 • Delegate effectively, giving team members ownership of their work.